 Episode 7x12 could easily be considered the biggest Tear Jerker episode for Antonio, and that's saying a lot considering his history.

-Why Would Anyone Take Him Back?: Gender-inverted with Enrique and Judith, as it's Enrique who shouldn't forgive her after everything she has done to him and yet he always does.
+Why Would Anyone Take Her Back: Enrique and Judith: he really shouldn't forgive her after everything she has done to him and yet he always does.
 Enrique and Antonio are a non-romantic version of this.
 In both cases it's mainly because of Enrique being a textbook Love Martyr.